Kansas City Chiefs show off white jerseys for Super Bowl LVII - NewsBreak

 Kansas City Chiefs show off white jerseys for Super Bowl LVII

-KANSAS CITY, Mo.
-(WDAF) — Could the Kansas City Chiefs be breaking out their white-on-white uniforms once again this season?
+KANSAS CITY, Mo. — Could the Kansas City Chiefs could be breaking out their white-on-white uniforms once again this season?

-In a tweet on Tuesday , the team shared a video with the caption, “Just a preview.”
+In a tweet Tuesday , the team shared a video with the caption, “Just a preview.”

 It’s the first time since Super Bowl I that the Chiefs will wear their white jerseys in the big game.